 Important notice for Bitcoin newcommers: Like stated above, hacks on crypcurrency exchanges do happen.
 This is why, if you just trade occasionally there are two things you can and should do:

 - Store your cryptocurrencies at your cold bitcoin hardware wallet – so your coins are 100% secure, or

 - If you want to maximize the return of the coins you currently have, then you should read our article on bitcoin lending on exchanges

 Why do we suggest the first point?
 Well, because the point of a decentralized currency is, that one can be his own bank!
 And one has full control over his cryptocurrencies.

 Summary on cryptotrading

-We see the cryptotrading as a good opportunity to make good money.
+We see the cryptotrading as a great opportunity to make good money.
 Many coins quadruple their value in less than a week.
 Though you always need to be cautious, because there are lots of fake coins, pump & dumps, schemes and ponzis.

-As a conclusion you need to be careful where you invest – and don’t forget: never invest, what you can’t afford to lose.
+As a conclusion you need to be careful where you invest – and don’t forget: never invest what you can’t afford to lose.